-These free printables and worksheets for learning about Asia will guide your homeschool through the rich and colorful culture of Asian countries like China, Korea, Japan, Mongolia, Thailand, India, and more.
+These Asia worksheets will help your kids learn about about Asia.
+They’ll guide your homeschool through the rich and colorful culture of Asian countries like China, Korea, Japan, Mongolia, Thailand, India, and more.

 Asia has so much for kids to learn about that you can spend a LOT of time in Asia alone learning about history, geography, and culture.

 - In Southeast Asia, Thailand is the only country that has never been colonized by Europeans.

 - My husband loves to read about the Mongolian Empire which conquered a large part of Asia in the 13th century.